bigmovers/solana-bundle/README.md

 ## Overview
-This guide outlines the process for managing market creation and transactions using Solana's bundler.
-It is crucial to maintain minimal SOL balances in deployer wallets due to the spammy nature of market creation.
-Below are detailed instructions for setting up your environment and executing scripts in a sequential manner.
+This guide outlines the process for managing market creation and transactions using Solana Bundler.

+Below are detailed instructions for setting up your environment and executing prompts in a sequential manner.

 ### Initial Setup